realJeremySun/first-web-game-lb4/blog/2019-04-24-my-first-API-with-loopback-4-(part-2).md

 Do the same thing for `armor.model.ts` and `skill.model.ts`.
 And our models are all set.

+You can check my code for all model at [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part1/firstgame/src/models).

 #### Datasource

 No need to create new datasource.
 We can use the one we created in last episode.